naheim/paleoLabExercises/lab7b.md

 #### Exercise Questions 2

 1. What are &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub>?
-2. Which contributes most to total diversity?
+2. Which level contributes most to total diversity?
 3. What does it mean for that level to contribute most to diversity?
 4. Add to your R script code that calculates &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub> from the New Scotland Data and plots these values as bar plot (as in published examples above).
 (Hint use ``barplot()``.)